UXSoc/uxsoc-apps-cms/src/pages/index.md

 footerColor: '#04A0E8 '
 seo:
   siteDescription: >-
-    This is the official application platform of User Experience Society for Mafia Associate Applications.
+    This is the official application platform of User Experience Society for AVP and Pool Applications.
 Experience better with UXSociety and join now!
   siteTitle: Home
 headerSection:
   buttonVisible: true
-  title: Mafia Associate Applications
+  title: User Experience Society Applications
 heroSection:
   description: "Hey there, UXer!
-Want to join the **Mafia Associate** run for **AY 2021-2022**?
+Want to join the **Mafia Associate** run or apply for a **Pool or Officer Role** for **AY 2021-2022**?
 Read through the primer and see which available position would fit you best. \U0001F440 Interested?
 Don’t forget to click apply!"
-  title: BE A MAFIA ASSOCIATE
+  title: DELVE DEEPER INTO UX SOCIETY!
 departmentsSection:
   - cardSectionTitle: ''
     cards: